ThreeSixes/iron-march-leak-helper/README.md

 - When you're done using the database you can run `docker-compose down` and the database engine will shut down.
 - When you want to use it again use `docker-compose up` to start it again.

+## Resolving issues
+### I broke the MySQL database or deleted something!
+- This is easy to fix.
+Run `docker-compose down`, delete the `mysql-data` folder in the project (you might need root or admin permissions so use `sudo`), and then run `docker-compose up`.
+The database will be rebuilt automatically from the data provided in th e leaks!

 ## Extras!
 ### Prerequisites
 - Python (2.7 or 3.6).
 Most non-Windows operating systems have a System Python installed by default that should work.